fate-ubw/RAGLAB/readme.md

-# RAGLAB: A Modular and Research-Oriented Unified Framework for Retrieval-Augmented Generation
+# <div align="center">RAGLAB: A Modular and Research-Oriented Unified Framework for Retrieval-Augmented Generation</div>

 - RAGLAB is a modular, research-oriented open-source framework for Retrieval-Augmented Generation (RAG) algorithms.
 It offers reproductions of 6 existing RAG algorithms and a comprehensive evaluation system with 10 benchmark datasets, enabling fair comparisons between RAG algorithms and easy expansion for efficient development of new algorithms, datasets, and evaluation metrics.